stenhousestuart/dirty_data_codeclan_project/candy/README.md

 # Candy Analysis

-## April 2023

 ------------------------------------------------------------------------

 ## Introduction

 The `Candy Analysis` is a task completed as part of the CodeClan Professional Data Analysis Course and as part the `Dirty Data Project`.
-The task is part of the `dirty_data_codeclan_project_stuartstenhouse` repository which also contains the `Cake Analysis` task.
+The task is part of the `dirty_data_codeclan_project` repository which also contains the `Cake Analysis` task.

 The data used is published by "The Science Creative Quarterly" and contains the results of a questionnaire where people were asked to indicate their feelings relating to various types of candy.
 The questionnaire also contained questions not relating to candy, however these are excluded during data cleaning.
 Data was collected over three years - 2015, 2016 and 2017.